2020 Teaching and Learning Symposium

-The Center for Excellence in Teaching and Learning (CETL) is proud to announce the 3rd Annual Teaching and Learning Symposium!
-The Teaching and Learning Symposium is a one-day event that will take place on Thursday, January 11, 2018 from 8:30-5:00 on the UW–Milwaukee campus.
-This year’s theme is “Intentionality and Impact: Facilitating Success for All Students.”
+The Center for Excellence in Teaching and Learning (CETL) is proud to announce the 5th Annual Teaching and Learning Symposium!
+The Teaching and Learning Symposium is a one-day event that will take place on Thursday, January 9, 2020 from 8:30-5:00 on the UW–Milwaukee main campus.
+This year’s theme is “Achieving Equity.”

-Last year, the symposium offered 36 sessions with 54 presenters and had over 150 attendees from a wide range of disciplines across campus.
+Last year, the symposium offered 36 sessions with 63 presenters and had over 200 attendees, consisting of 118 instructional and non-instructional academic staff, 51 faculty members, and 32 graduate teaching assistants from a wide range of disciplines across campus.
 Here’s what a few attendees said about the symposium: